drmanhatin/drmanhatin.github.io/_posts/2022-2-2-run-your-azure-function-as-a-docker-container.md

 Now you can explore the container using the command line!
 When building the docker container, I used this tool to check whether all files were in the correct place.

-## Deploy it to Azure
+## Deploying it to Azure
-The next step is to deploy the docker container to Azure.
-First we will make a container registry which we will use to store the container image we built.
+In order to be able to deploy our solution to Azure, the first step is to create a Azure Container Registry.
+We will use this to store the container image we built.

-#### Creating the Container Registry
 This bicep snippet creates a container registry in Azure.

 ```